CrispinStichart/imap_client/README.md

 * run `pip install -r requirements.txt`
 * run `python -m imap_filter_client.imap_filter_client`

 That'll all probably work.
-I haven't double checked any of those commands because let's be honest, no one is reading this README, and anyone who is probably doesn't need my help.
+I haven't double-checked any of those commands because let's be honest, no one is reading this README, and anyone who is probably doesn't need my help.

 ## How To Configure

 In `src/imap_filter_client/`, you'll find `imap_filter.conf.template`.
 Rename it to remove the `.template` and edit it with your login info.
-If you don't like the idea of saving your password to a text file, comment out the `password` line and you'll be prompted at runtime to enter your password.
+If you don't like the idea of saving your password to a text file, comment out the `password` line, and you'll be prompted at runtime to enter your password.

 You can also use the `--host`, `--username`, and `--password` options on the command line to specify those parameters.